Robotic Welding Issues and Challenges

 High Mix of Parts Being Manufactured at The Same Time

 Most companies have many skilled welders manufacturing different parts.
 This presents a problem with traditional automation, though there is a lot of robotic welding taking place it is not all the same.
-A traditional automation cell will have one – two stations.
+A traditional automation cell will have one-two station.
 A flat table in front of the robot or a turntable with a side A and B are typical examples.
 This means a maximum of only two different parts can be welded at once.
-In a manufacturing environment where 100’s of parts are required to be welded at the same time in low batch runs, welding only two at a time can’t meet the utilization criteria.
+In a manufacturing environment where 100’s parts are required to be welded at the same time in low batch runs, welding only two at a time can’t meet the utilization criteria.
 More time is spent on part change over than actually producing.
 No arc, no revenue.

-When the tool has the capability to be brought to the skilled welder, moved throughout the shop where it is needed most, it becomes a force multiplier of the skill and production capability of the welder not a system that needs to be fed.
-When the tool is freed from the constraints of one location in the shop and the tool can work in any booth, beside the welder, it is a tool and not a fixed system.
-The shops production doesn’t change, it is made more productive.
+When the tool has the capability to be brought to the skilled welder, moved throughout the shop where it is needed most, it becomes a force multiplier of the skill and production capability of the welder, not a system that needs to be fed.
+When the tool is freed from the constraints of one location in the shop and the tool can work in any booth, besides the welder, it is a tool and not a fixed system.
+The shop's production doesn’t change, it is made more productive.
 The tool is not the axis around which the production orbits, like traditional automation, it simply enhances every aspect of the way you produce products today.

 Short Delivery Times

 When the tool can be implemented in the same time frame as the welder needs to prepare for production, the tool has the potential to increase the throughput of the individual welder with no impact on the delivery timeline.